 There are many forms of introspection and mental training that go by the name of “meditation,” and I have studied several over the years.
 As I occasionally speak about the benefits of these practices, people often write to ask which I recommend.
 Given my primary audience—students of science, secularists, nonbelievers, etc.—these queries usually come bundled with the worry that most traditional teachings about meditation must be intellectually suspect.

 It is true that many contemplative paths ask one to entertain unfounded ideas about the nature of reality—or at the very least, to develop a fondness for the iconography and cultural artifacts of one or another religion.
 Even an organization like Transcendental Meditation (TM), which has spent decades self-consciously adapting itself for use by non-Hindus, can’t overcome the fact that its students must be given a Sanskrit mantra as the foundation of the practice.
-Ancient incantations present an impediment to many a discerning mind (as does the fact that TM displays several, odious signs of being a cult).
+Ancient incantations present an impediment to many a rational mind (as does the fact that TM displays several signs of being a cult).

 For beginners, I always recommend a technique called vipassana (Pali, “insight”), which comes from the oldest tradition of Buddhism, the Theravada.
 The advantage of vipassana is that it can be taught in an entirely secular way.
 Experts in this practice generally acquire their training in a Buddhist context, of course—and most retreat centers in the U.S. and Europe still teach its associated Buddhist philosophy.
 Nevertheless, this method of introspection can be brought within any secular or scientific context without embarrassment.
 The same cannot be said for most other forms of “spiritual” instruction.